 There are some quick and easy methods you can use to help understand the correct knife size for you.

 For most people, a chef’s knife should be 8 inches long.
+The length refers to the blade only, not including the handle.
 Chef’s knives can range between 6 to 14 inches.
 The best way to choose the size of your chef’s knife is to pick a knife with a blade length similar to the length from your forearm, from your elbow to your wrist.

 My chef knife recommendations and reviews